rcook/beginning-practical-haskell/part01.md

 * Much of this is a consequence of some of these other characteristics
 * Example: non-strict evaluation allows us to _build_ certain flow control constructs where other languages require language-level syntax
+* To a first approximation, Haskell programs consist of two elements:
+    * Definitions
+    * Expressions
+* Nontrivial Haskell programs will also likely include some extras:
+    * Type annotations
+    * Pragmas
+    * Import statements

 # Let's do something